 Welcome to the Facts & Information page.
-We have tried to address the most common questions visitors to our Web site may have.
-Also we have developed information that may be helpful in understanding embroidery designs, selections, placement and care.
-If you find that your question is not answered on this page, please Contact Us and we will be happy to answer any questions.
+I have tried to address the most common questions visitors to the Web site may have.
+I have developed information that may be helpful in understanding embroidery designs, selections, placement and care.
+If you find that your question is not answered on this page, please Contact Us and I will be happy to answer any questions.

 Embroidery has a look and feel that is timeless.
 It has a unique luster that just cannot be found in other forms of decoration.
 An embroidered logo can instantly add value and prestige to a garment.
 Most importantly, the professional appearance of embroidery will help reinforce your corporate identity.

 Consider other highly noticeable garment locations for a unique logo/artwork placement

 Here is an easy way to estimate the amount of stitches you will need for a great looking logo

 Other points to remember when estimating stitch count

 It is important to remember that these tip are just a method to provide an estimate only in estimating stitch count.
 The precise figure can only be determined when the actual artwork is provided and digitized